lexibank/tlopo/out/vol2/chapter8.md

 8.2.2.4 ‘At home’

-The cognate set attesting POc _&ast;Rumaq_ ‘house’ was presented in vol. 1, p.48.
+The cognate set attesting POc _&ast;Rumaq_ ‘house’ was presented in [vol.1,48](../contributions/1-3#p-48).
 It is reasonably clear that it also functioned as a local noun in the phrase _&ast;i Rumaq_ ‘at home’, and apparently also in the adverb _&ast;qa-Rumaq_.

 <table id="2-8-2-2-241-POc-rumaq-a">
 <tr>